Manage like an engineer

 One common way engineering teams capture important decisions is through an architecture decision record (ADR).
 ADRs capture not just the decision, but also its context and consequences, and do so in a way that allows stakeholders to deeply participate in the process.
 In short, the person responsible for a decision writes out their proposal in long form prose, and submits it for discussion and refinement by stakeholders before it is ultimately merged to memorialize the decisions.

 While ADRs are intended for engineering decisions, the format and rigour of documentation and process can be adapted to any type of impactful or long-lived decision, especially management decisions with broad impact.
 That’s not to say that management decision records democratize or crowd source management.
-Rather it formalizes and makes transparent the socializing process that already happens in the course of making such management decisions.
+Rather it formalizes and makes transparent the socializing process that already happens during making such management decisions.

 Automate all the things